How to make your commission earnings count!

 In our experience, salespeople tend to have very stable incomes and can support a loan without posing a higher risk to themselves or the lender.

 This is because of a few factors that many lenders don’t take into account, such as:

 - You can always work harder to earn more money.

-- Salesmen cost a company very little to keep employed in comparison to salaried employees.
-As a result they are less likely to be made redundant during economic downturns.
+- Salesmen cost a company very little to keep employed in comparison to salaried employees so they’re less likely to be made redundant during economic downturns.

-- You know how stable your income is and you would not apply for a loan unless you are confident that you can meet the repayments.
+- You know how stable your income is and you wouldn’t apply for a loan unless you were confident that you can meet the repayments.

 Which lenders can help?